How do I register for a class?

 For Group S, we recommend The Art of Problem Solving, Vol.1: The Basics by Sandor Lehoczky and Richard Rusczyk, published by Art of Problem Solving.

 For Groups L and I, we recommend The Art of Problem Solving, Vol.2: The Basics by Sandor Lehoczky and Richard Rusczyk, published by Art of Problem Solving.

 For both Groups Y and S, we recommend The Moscow Puzzles: 359 Mathematical Recreations (Dover Recreational Math) by Boris A. Kordemsky, Edited and with an introduction by Martin Gardner.

 Do you offer refunds?

 Yes.
-A student may leave the program after the first class they attend and receive 75% of their class payment.
+A student may leave the program by Tuesday after the first class they attend and receive 75% of their class payment.

 Is there an attendance policy?

 How do I get in touch with you?

 Please email questions to email@example.com, and we’ll get back to you.